SolarLune/tetra3d/readme.md

 	g := &Game{}

 	// First, we load a scene from a .gltf or .glb file.
 LoadGLTFFile takes a filepath and
-	// any loading options (nil is taken as a default), and returns a tetra3d.*Library
+	// any loading options (nil can be taken as a valid default set of loading options), and
-	// and an error if it was unsuccessful.
-We can also use tetra3d.LoadGLTFData() if we don't
+	// returns a tetra3d.*Library and an error if it was unsuccessful.
+We can also use
-	// have access to the host OS's filesystem (like on web, or if the assets are embedded).
+	// tetra3d.LoadGLTFData() if we don't have access to the host OS's filesystem (if the
+	// assets are embedded, for example).

 	library, err := tetra3d.LoadGLTFFile("example.gltf", nil)